TheLoneWolf02/airsoft-bomb-prop/README.md

 # GENERAL INFO
 A interactive bomb prop for airsoft game / scenarioes.
 A project based on a ardunio nano and a couple simple components.

+# GIVEN'S
+This github gives access to the code and the gerber files.

+# REQUIRED HARDWARE
+I used :
+1 LED 5V.
+1 ARDUINO NANO
+3 CHERRY SPEC KEYBOARD SWITCHES
+1 16 by 32 OLED I2C SCREEN

 # HOW TO USE
 ## SETTING THE TIMER
 After powering on the prop, a splash screen will appear, followed by a prompt to choose the bomb timer.